 Youth Advisory Board

-Student representatives form high schools across Hampden County work together and attend monthly meetings as members of the Hampden County District Attorney’s Youth Advisory Board.
+Student representatives from high schools across Hampden County work together and attend monthly meetings as members of the Hampden County District Attorney’s Youth Advisory Board.
 These young people focus on issues facing high school students such as alcohol and substance use, abusive relationships and social media and discuss ways to handle the difficult choices they face.
 They bring their message on these issues to adults at the annual Youth Advisory Board Conference in May.
 Through this board, the students are able to have their voices heard regarding many of life’s challenges.
 The Youth Advisory Board also addresses elementary and middle school students throughout the year on the issue of internet safety.

 Education Against Senior Exploitation (EASE)